deNBI/biohackathon-2022/projects/dataplant/README.md

 # DataPLANT - Facilitating Research Data Management to combat the reproducibility crisis

-Please adapt the following template to your needs:

-This page describes the "NAME OF YOUR PROJECT" project for the 1st de.NBI / ELIXIR Germany BioHackathon.
+This page describes the "DataPLANT - Facilitating Research Data Management to combat the reproducibility crisis" project for the 1st de.NBI /
+ELIXIR Germany BioHackathon.

 ## Abstract

-Please add a short abstract of your project here, e.g. from your project application.
+Well maintained research data according to the FAIR principles will benefit everyone.
+To push towards this goal, we at DataPlant propose the Annotated Research Context (ARC), a FAIR research object based on exisiting standards like ISA, CWL and RO-Crate.

+A lot of effort went into writing tools and documentation for creating ARCs.
+Here at the Hackathon, we aim to further integrate these tools with the biological research community, providing our interfaces through openly available REST APIs.

+Additionally, making the annotation and storing of experimental data as a researcher as frictionless as possible is another goal.
+For this, findability and quality of the training materials is being improved.

 ## Topics

-Provide a list of topics of your project
+* Plant Sciences
+* ARC
+* ISA
+* Swate
+* Documentation

-* Cell Clasification
+* Templates
-* Machine Learning
+* Interoperability
-* ...
+* MIAPPE

 ## Expected audience

-Add your expected audience / contributors here:

-* Bioinformaticians with an interest in ...
+* Bioinformaticians with an interest in FAIR Data management
-* Biologists with a background in ...

-## Hacking topics

-Add your hacking topics here.

-* Topic 1
+* Plant biologists

 ## Communication

-Add information about the project slack channel here and / or contact information
+* Project lead: Lukas Weil <weil@bio.uni-kl.de>

-* Project lead: Your Name <your.name@....>
+* Project lead: Elisa Senger <e.senger@fz-juelich.de>

 ## Possible outcomes

-* Add possible outputcomes here
+* Functioning integration of MIAPPE wizard with Swate ontology service
+* Functioning integration of MIAPPE wizard with ArcCommander import functionality
+* MIAPPE template for Swate
+* Centralized DataPlant tool documentation

 The [de.NBI / ELIXIR-DE BioHackathon
 IP disclaimer][ip] applies.

 [docs]: <https://denbi.de>